 Women around the world acting as catalysts for lasting community change.

 The trained volunteers of The Junior League of Reading, PA, Inc. are focused on empowering youth by creating, improving, and expanding the resources and opportunities available for their growth, development and overall welfare, so they can become stewards of leadership in their communities.

-JLR is part of an international organization, The Association of Junior Leagues International, which has 296 Junior Leagues throughout the United States, Canada, Mexico, and Great Britain.
+JLR is part of an international organization, The Association of Junior Leagues International, which has over 295 Junior Leagues throughout the United States, Canada, Mexico, and the United Kingdom.